GiusyeAnastasia/project-site/index.md

 Through the use of the ArCo knowledge base and large language models, this project aims to explore the cultural events and works of the Italian artist Michelangelo Buonarroti.
 It particularly focuses on two of the cities where the artist created most of his works, Rome and Florence.

-## Approach
+## Methodology

-To achieve these objectives, we adopted a structured approach:
+To achieve these objectives, we adopted a structured methodology:

 1) Initial Exploration: We began by exploring the ArCo knowledge graph to identify relevant topics and concepts.